-We react to experience with emotion.
-We are emotional creatures.
+We react to experience.
 Chemicals flow through our veins, changing rhythms, speeding heart beats and tightening muscles.
-The changes to biological balance motivate action.
-Some emotions direct action without breaking through the veils of consciousness.
-Other emotions—painful and disruptive—demand attention, directing mental faculties to the triggering problem.
+The changes to the comfortable biological balances motivate action to regain homeostasis.
+Often this process goes smoothly and unnoticed, motivating action, and directing change without breaking through the veils of consciousness.
+Other times, the feeling experience morphs into emotions—painful and disruptive—demand attention, commandeering mental faculties and sending us into a momentary tailspin.
 We can focus on nothing else.

-We experience emotion and respond.
-But the equation of emotion, feelings and behaviors is much more complicated than a simple chain reaction.
-The process of perceiving cues in the environment and communicating instructions for action is malleable.
+Learning from experience improves our ability to identify cues of impeding dangers and helpful action to protect and avoid against harm.
 Unlike the fixed structure of a machine, the mind and body adapt—the past intrudes on the present.
 The adaptations, for the most part, are efficient and self-correcting, identifying dangers and opportunities with less information and scanty evidence.
-The growing knowledge provides a competitive advantage.
-Experiences we learn influence future chains of cause and effect.
-Pasts swoop down and program emotions, increasing sensitivities or building stoic toleration.
-These adaptations influence conscious and unconscious responses to present encounters.
+Our growing reservoir of knowledge provides a competitive advantage.
+Experience becomes the guiding power that influences automatic chains of reaction.
+The pasts programs emotional responses, increasing sensitivities or building stoic tolerations.
+These adaptations influence the conscious and unconscious responses to experience.

 "Intruding memories change biological responses for better and worse."

 Emotions—pleasant and unpleasant—are biological function of living experience, intimately tied to well-being and action.
-When we habitual blame others for discomfort, our maladaptive approach to emotions disrupts security of spouses and children, prompting adaptive changes in them, emotionally they build their own protections, often disconnecting and distancing from the danger.
-Through blaming others for our experience, we damage a significant source of meaning and security in our lives.
-We need the warm connections of others to flourish.
+When we habitual blame others for discomfort, the maladapted approach weakens relationships, prompting adaptive changes in the important others around us.
+Our lovers and friends must build their own protections, disconnecting and distancing from the unfair danger of undeserved and explosive reactions.
+By blaming others, we lose significant sources of meaning and security.
+We need others to flourish.
 These connections are not entitlements; they demand careful and sensitive nurturing.